bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 1. **VM display name** * - A name of VM that will be displayed in the machine list and in any other interface place (except VM details).
 You can define here any VM name you wish.
 2. **Zone** * - A zone of VM operation.
 Select a zone from the drop-down list.
 The list of available zones is managed by a Root Administrator.
 More information about zones in CloudStack can be found in the `official documentation <http://docs.cloudstack.apache.org/en/4.11.1.0/conceptsandterminology/concepts.html#about-zones>`_.
 3. **Service offerings** * -  Select a set of options and resources for a VM, such as templates for creating virtual machines, disk storage, and other.
-In the block you can see a default service offering specified in the `configuration file <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md#default-compute-offering>`_
+In the block of the form, a default service offering displays if it is specified in the `configuration file <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md#default-compute-offering>`_.

 Click "SELECT" in the Service Offerings block and choose any other option you wish in the modal window.

 .. figure:: _static/VMs_Create_SO_Custom_Change6.png

 The list of available service offerings is managed by an Administrator.
 Service offering availability is determined by zone in the `configuration file <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md#service-offering-availability>`_.
-The list of service offerings can be of two types: Fixed and Custom.
+Service offerings are devided into two lists: Fixed and Custom.

 *Fixed* service offerings are the offerings with fixed parameters.
 They can not be changed.

 *Custom* service offerings are offerings with adjustable parameters.
 You can set the amount of CPU cores, CPU memory and Network rate as you need.

+By default, the dialog box opens at a list the default service offering belongs to (if it is defined in the configuration file).
+If no default offering is set, the "Fixed" list opens first.
+If there are no offerings in the *Fixed *list, the *Custom* list of offerings opens first.
+If there are no available service offerings, you will see a notification.

 Use the switcher "Fixed/Custom" above the list to select a necessary type of offerings.